adamvalik/BP/README.md

 4. Create a service account and download the `credentials.json` file.
 5. Move the `credentials.json` file to the `rag` directory.

 Expose the FastAPI server to the internet, so Google Drive can send notifications about changes.
-Ngrok can be used for that.
+You can use [ngrok](https://ngrok.com/) for this purpose.
 ```bash
 ngrok http http://localhost:8000
 ```